Here are 10 lessons in setting your policies of how you are going to operate your business blog.

 3. Think carefully about reciprocal links.
 If your site is about organic food and you have links to Party Poker, people are going to question your integrity.
 Just because you write about a local company and you get someone asking to reciprocate links to a pool table store, doesn’t mean you should do it.

 4. Think carefully about the advertising you display on your site.
 Ensure that they are relevant to your subject and audience.
 This is true especially for your companies that you are an affiliate with.
+A friend of mine always likes google ad words, thinking in brings in traffic to her blog, really?
+What I found it brings you traffic just not the kind you want or the people you would want to serve.

 5. Be explicit when you are being paid to endorse a product or service.
 An advertorial is fine as long as it is transparent.
 Paid-to-post is corrupting the Web and will experience a user backlash.
 Now the laws state that you need a policy or statement that you do get paid from your ads and affiliate products.